bugdea1er/tmp/README.md

 `tmp::file` inherits from the `std::iostream` class, allowing it to be used seamlessly with standard input/output operations and simplifying file handling while maintaining the flexibility of stream operations.

-The example below demonstrates a usage of a tmp::file object to validate a request content and then move it to persistent storage; note that after the `move()` call, the temporary file will not be deleted, as its ownership is transferred to the specified location:
+The example below demonstrates a usage of a `tmp::file` object to validate a request content and then unarchive it to persistent storage:

 ```cpp
 #include <tmp/file>